progmaticltd/homebox/docs/configuration.md

 The main configuration file to create is in the config folder.
 There is an example named [system-example.yml](config/system-example.yml) ready to copy to customise.

+There is also a configuration file [defaults.yml](config/defaults.yml).
+This file contains all the possible options, and **is merged with your configuration** on deployment.
+Therefore, you can override any default value without having to copy entire branches.

 ```sh
 cd config
 cp system-example.yml system.yml